kaido24/drupal8_bootstrap_subtheme_gen/README.md

 ### Cool commands
 grunt watch - normal watch command with default tasks clear cache included</br>
-grunt watch-all - watches for all the changes and builds the files and clears the caches</br>
+grunt watch_all - watches for all the changes and builds the files and clears the caches</br>
-grunt watch-twig - watches twig file changes clears the caches
+grunt watch_twig - watches twig file changes clears the caches